PeterTh/uibk_ps_parsys/exercise07/README.md

 The programs should support setting arbitrary boundary conditions (2 for 1D, 4 for 2D, 6 for 3D), and iterate until the rate of overall change in the system falls below some epsilon value.

-**The total iteration time should be measured.** Parallelization should occur across the update steps for each cell.
+**The total iteration time should be measured.** Parallelization should occur across the update steps for each cell. *For this exercise, implement shared memory parallelization using OpenMP.*

 ## Unit Testing
 Your program and its individual components should be unit tested.